Search for Science Fair Projects

 • The Solar System: See it in the correct scale!

-Create your own solar system model to scale on the sidewalk and take a walk through space!
+Create your own sidewalk chalk solar system model and take a walk through space!
 Solar System Scale Model on the Sidewalk

 • Chromatography reaction: Separating out colors!

 Have you ever wondered why leaves change color in the fall?
-Let's find out by using chromatography to separate the colors of a green leaf!
+Let's find out by in this chemistry experiment using chromatography to separate the colors of a green leaf!
 Uncovering Fall Colors

 • Heat reactions: Heat speeds things up!